gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 WebGL only cares about 2 things.
 Clipspace coordinates and colors.
 Your job as a programmer using WebGL is to provide WebGL with those 2 things.
-You provide 2 "shaders" to do this.
+You provide your 2 "shaders" to do this.
 A Vertex shader which provides the clipspace coordinates and a fragment shader that provides the color.

 Clipspace coordinates always go from -1 to +1 no matter what size your